 "Dr. McGready is one of the most outstanding professors I have had in my entire educational career, spanning from elementary school to medical and graduate school.
 He is engaging, interactive, passionate and devoted to teaching.
 He presents the material in enlightening ways that stimulate further learning and understanding."—Student, 2019

 Intended for students with a broad understanding of biostatistical concepts used in public health sciences who seek to develop additional data analysis skills.
 Emphasizes concepts and illustration of concepts applying a variety of analytic techniques to public health datasets in a computer laboratory using Stata statistical software.
-In the second workshop (140.614), students will master advanced methods of data analysis including simple linear regression and correlation, multiple linear regression, and simple and multiple logistic regression.
-Inclusion of linear splines and interaction terms for both linear and logistic regression modeling will also be covered.
-Enrollment limited.
+Masters advanced methods of data analysis including analysis of variance, analysis of covariance, nonparametric methods for comparing groups, multiple linear regression, logistic regression, log-linear regression, and survival analysis.

 Student Evaluation: Student evaluation based on laboratory exercises, an exam, and completion of an independent data analysis project.